Janet Dignan – Head of Research & Founder

 Kathleen Hennessy has been a journalist for the past 23 years.
 During that time she has commissioned, written and edited for the Financial Times, Sunday Times, Independent on Sunday, Observer, MoneyUnlimited.com (a Guardian website), FTYourMoney.com and a host of personal finance, consumer rights and property magazines.

 She is a former deputy editor of Moneywise, the UK’s biggest-selling personal finance magazine, where she worked for seven years, and former editor of consumer finance magazine Save Money!
 She has also been a regular guest on BBC Radio 4’s You & Yours and Channel 5’s Serious Money.

-Kathleen has been at Cross Border for 10 years, originally as chief copy editor and more recently as managing editor, working across the company’s range of publications and online output.
+Kathleen has been at IR Media Group for 10 years, originally as chief copy editor and more recently as managing editor, working across the company’s range of publications and online output.